Command set of *ATNCs

 Ethernet is a protocol that may transfer different payloads on the same physical channel.
 Ethernet frames include their own Ethernet-MAC addresses, a type field specifying the payload, the payload itself and a 32-bit CRC:

 All Ethernet hardware generates/looks for the standardized 8-byte SYNC at frame start and automatically generates/checks the 4-byte CRC at frame end.
-An Ethernet frame may include additional framing (start, stop, sync) depending on the particular physical channel used.
+An Ethernet frame may include additional framing (start, stop, sync, idle) depending on the particular physical channel used.

 The 48-bit Ethernet addresses are supposed to be assigned by the equipment manufacturer.
 Each individual product should have its own, globally unique "unicast" address.
 Everyone is supposed to listen to the broadcast address consisting of all (48) logical ones.
 Rather than correcting some old software bugs, "multicast" addresses were invented to make our life more difficult.

 The Ethernet payload is specified in the 16-bit TYPE field.
-The same field could also be used for frame length, but this is usually not done.
+The same field could also be used for frame length, but this is usually not done except in NBPv2 radio frames.
 A very large number of TYPE fields are specified for different protocols.
 In practice, only three different TYPE fields are used: IP4, ARP and IP6.

 The ARP cache might grow several orders of magnitude larger than the number of different Ethernet-MAC addresses in a local-area network.
 Since most IP4 destinations, in particular the external ones, are only reachable through a single Ethernet-MAC address, the latter may be considered the default gateway.
 IP4 frames for external destinations simply send an ARP request for the default Ethernet-MAC address or use the corresponding entry in the ARP cache: